Personal Tutor System

 There are various sources of student support and guidance available to you within the Department and the University, but the one that you might find most easily accessible is the pastoral care system within the Department.

 In the Department of Economics, there is a network of Personal Tutors (PT), and Year Tutors (YT), headed by the Senior Tutor, who works under the overall responsibility of the Director of Undergraduate Studies.
 Each of these roles carries specific responsibilities.
 We also have a Student Wellbeing and Progression Officer, Annie Simper who is available for all students based in the Department of Economics.
-Annie is based in the UG Office, however most sessions will take place online via various platforms such as email, Skype and Microsoft Teams.
+Annie is based in the UG Office, but is also available to speak to you via online platforms, particularly Microsoft Teams.

 The Senior Tutor is Amira Elasra.
-You can find details of who the Year Tutors are and how to contact them on the Pastoral support webpages Sessions are likely to be held via the online platforms of email, Skype and Microsoft Teams.
+You can find details of who the Year Tutors are and how to contact them on the Pastoral support webpages.
+You can make an appointment to meet with Amira or one of the Year Tutors.
+Some sessions will be in person, but we will also offer online appointments.

 Your Personal Tutor